Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Results and Discussion

-As already mentioned in Section 4.2, ranking of features obtained from the 8 feature selection methods is used to form a feature selection ensemble and the final ranking of features obtained from such ensemble is shown in column 3 of Table \ref{tab:mi_featurerank}.
+As an illustration, the ranking of features obtained from the eight feature selection methods is used to form a recommendation ensemble for the ccRCC dataset.
+This ensemble creates a positional feature recommendation table shown in column 3 of Table \ref{tab:mi_featurerank}.

-Once the final ranking of features is obtained, 2 classifiers (NN and SVM) are used to study the discriminating power of the selected set of features.
+Once the final ranking of features is obtained, the two classifiers, NN and SVM, are used to investigate the discriminating power of the selected set of features.
 A standard NN classifier with 2-hidden layers (14 and 8 nodes) is used to assess how classification accuracy varies with each additional feature.
 Adam optimizer is used with a learning rate of 0.2.
-This has been chosen as it gives faster convergence as compared to other stochastic gradient descent algorithms and is a preferred optimizer for most of the learning problems \cite{kingma2017adam}.
-The hyper-parameters including the number of hidden layers, number of nodes in each hidden layer, the learning rate for the optimizer are chosen using a grid search methodology.
-For SVM, one-vs-all multiclass classification technique is used along with RBF kernel.
+The hyper-parameters are chosen using a grid search methodology.
+For SVM, the one-vs-all multiclass classification technique is used with the RBF kernel.

-10-fold cross-validation is used.
-Cross-validation is usually better than normal train-test split as each observation in the data is used for both training and testing.
-This reduces the randomness and gives less overall variability in results than the train-test split method.

-Classification accuracies obtained of the 8 feature selection methods (with 10-fold cross-validation) are shown in Figure \ref{fig:8methods_accuracy_nn_10fold}.
-As expected, classification accuracy increases at first and then drops off as the number of features increases.
-As can be seen from Figure \ref{fig:8methods_accuracy_nn_10fold}, the classification accuracy decreases with adding more than 4 features.
-This may be due to curse of dimensionality.
-Use of more dimensions does not always lead to better accuracy, rather the classification accuracy decreases as the feature space becomes more complex.
-Hence, the aim should always be to reduce the dimension of the feature space without compromising classification accuracy.